Fischman71/Fischman71/README.md

 - 👋 Hi, I’m @Fischman71

-- 👀 I’m interested in app development
+- 🔭 I’m passionate about app development and real-world software solutions.
-- 🌱 I’m currently learning linux, VBA, C, SQL, and Python
+- 🌱 I’m currently learning Linux, VBA, C, SQL, and Python to expand my full-stack development skills.
+- 🛠️ I enjoy building tools that improve efficiency, save time, and solve practical problems.

-- 📫 You can reach me on Telegram @KB_fisch
+- 📫 You can reach me on Telegram: [@KB_fisch](https://t.me/KB_fisch)

+---

 <!---
 Fischman71/Fischman71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.